Rainbow rose

-The rainbow rose is a rose that has had its petals artificially colored.
+A rainbow rose is a rose that has had its petals artificially colored.
 The method exploits the rose natural processes by which water is drawn up the stem.
-By splitting the stem and dipping each part in different colored water, the colors are drawn into the petals resulting in a multicolored rose.
+By splitting the stem and dipping each part in water with added dye in different colours, the colors are drawn into the petals resulting in a multicolored rose.
 With these changes to the rose, it causes them to not live as long as an uncolored rose.
 The colors are artificial.

 Besides roses, other cut flowers like the chrysanthemum, carnation, hydrangea, and some species of orchids can also be colored using the same method.

 History

-Agatha Christie's notorious Poirot mystery “The Gilded Lily” popularized the practice of artificially altering floral color patterns in cultured society only as recently as the 20th century.
+Agatha Christie's notorious Poirot mystery "The Gilded Lily" popularized the practice of artificially altering floral color patterns in cultured society only as recently as the 20th century.

 Contrary to unfounded claims (likely the Dutch) no rainbow roses or other artificially colored flower arrangements appeared at any expos in Holland in or before 2007.